-6.8.6.
+B.9.6.
 Family 6 - Tailslides

-- 6.8.6.1.
+B.9.6.1.
 All the criteria of the Hammerhead apply to this figure except, of course, for the manoeuvre at the top of the vertical climb.
 At the point when the aircraft stops, it must slide backwards by at least a half fuselage length.
 If there is no slide of at least this length, the grade is PZ.
 The aircraft must slide in the vertical plane and not with the nose inclined towards the horizon.
-A slide of this type must be downgraded by the formula of one (1) point for every five (5) degrees of inclination. - 6.8.6.2.
+A slide of this type must be downgraded by the formula of one (1) point for every five (5) degrees of inclination.

+- B.9.6.2.
 Following the slide backwards, the aircraft must then tip over and fall through to a diving position.
 Often the nose will swing back or "pendulum" past the vertical after falling through.
 The figure is not to be downgraded for this, nor downgraded if it does not happen.
-It is a function of the length of the slide and the type of aircraft, and is not to be considered in grading the figure. - 6.8.6.3.
+It is a function of the length of the slide and the type of aircraft, and is not to be considered in grading the figure. - B.9.6.3.
 There are two types of tailslides: wheels-down (also called "canopy-up") and wheels up (also called "canopy-down").
 The wheels-down tailslide is depicted in the Aresti diagram with a curved solid line at the top of the tailslide symbol.
-(Figure 21) The wheels-up tailslide is depicted in the Aresti diagram with a curved dashed line at the top of the tailslide symbol.
-(Figure 22) - 6.8.6.4.
+(Figure 22) The wheels-up tailslide is

+- depicted in the Aresti diagram with a curved dashed line at the top of the tailslide symbol.
+(Figure 23) - B.9.6.4.
 This figure must be watched carefully, as the aircraft can fall the wrong way, which is graded a hard zero (HZ), with the correct direction of flight and the proper aircraft attitude still maintained.
 Wings should stay level with the horizon throughout and not drop during the slide or the fall through.
 Watch for the aircraft torquing off the correct plane of flight, which must be downgraded.
-Also watch for "cheating" on the vertical line up in the direction of the slide just prior to sliding (Figure 23).
+Also watch for "cheating" on the vertical line up in the direction of the slide just prior to sliding (Figure 24).
 Any "cheating" on the up-line will most likely carry over into the backwards slide as well.
 Because the slide backwards must also be perfectly vertical, a second deduction would be taken if this deviation from vertical is visible.
-The entry quarter loop and the exit quarter loop must both have the same radii.
-The altitude of the entry and exit horizontal lines need not be the same and the figure must not be downgraded if they are different. - 6.8.6.5.
+The altitude of the entry and exit horizontal lines need not be the same and the figure must not be downgraded if they are different.

+- B.9.6.5.
 When rolls are combined with Family 6 figures, there must be an equal length of line before and after the roll(s).
-In the vertical down line, the aircraft must attain a vertical attitude and establish a down line before starting the roll(s).
+In the vertical down line, the aircraft must attain a vertical attitude and establish a down line before starting the roll(s). - B.9.6.6.

-6.8.6.6.
 In summary, the aircraft should make a smooth and steady transition up to vertical flight, the wings should stay level in relation to the horizon, and the aircraft should come to a complete stop in this attitude.
 After sliding backward at least one half fuselage length, it should fall through in the appropriate direction without dropping a wing or the nose moving off axis, and recover on the same plane as that of entry.
-After completion of this, it should again project the 90 degree down line before transitioning into horizontal flight with a quarter loop of radius equal to the entry quarter loop.
+After completion of this, it should again project the 90 degree down line before transitioning into horizontal flight with a quarter loop of reasonable and constant radius.

-6.8.7.
+B.9.7.
 Family 7 - Loops, S's, and Eights